opinf.pre#

 pressure = np.split(snapshots, 9, axis=0)[0]

-# Initialize a ShiftScaleTransformer for centering the pressure variable.
+# Initialize a ShiftScaleTransformer for centering the pressure.

 pressure_transformer = opinf.pre.ShiftScaleTransformer(